jfree/jfreepdf/README.md

 Overview
 --------
-JFreePDF is a PDF generation library for the Java(tm) platform that allows you to create content in PDF format using the standard Java2D drawing API (`Graphics2D`).
+JFreePDF is a library module for the Java(tm) platform that allows you to create content in Adobe's Portable Document Format (PDF) using the standard Java2D drawing API (`Graphics2D`).
 JFreePDF is light-weight, fast, and has no dependencies other than the Java runtime (11 or later).
 The home page for the project is:

 http://www.object-refinery.com/orsonpdf/